hidro-iri/Borinot/hardware/2_airframe_assembly.md

 ### Steps

 1. **Clean** all Motor Case components, ensuring removal of any support material inside the tube holder.
-   > :warning: Use a drill if anomalies are found inside the tube holder.
+   > ⚠️  Use a drill if anomalies are found inside the tube holder.

 <img src="../media/2_motor_case_step_1.avif" alt="Before marker assembly" width="350"> <img src="../media/2_motor_case_step_1b.avif" alt="Before marker assembly" width="350">

 > **Side view:** middle part before and after installing the marker

 2. **Assemble** the marker (M4 nut + M4 nylon screw + M4 marker) according to the **Motor ID**.
-   > :warning: The faces of the middle part are not symmetric.
+   > ⚠️  The faces of the middle part are not symmetric.
 Test alignement with the top and bottom parts so find the correct orientation.

    > :information_source: Each Motor Case is identified using the [Hexarotor X airframe reference](https://docs.px4.io/main/en/airframes/airframe_reference.html#hexarotor-x) ID.